AjuAJ/AutoSec/CAN_P3.md

 The goal of this challenge is to turn on the vehicle's LED, but the communication is encrypted, adding a layer of complexity.
 To succeed, you must identify the algorithm and the mode used.
 And then encrypt the message accordingly

 ### Libs to be installed in ardunio
-- CAN by Sandeep Mistry
+- arduino-CAN by Sandeep Mistry
 - Crypto by Rhys Weatherley

 ### Challenge Breakdown